WWE News: One Of The Top Stars Of NXT Is Moving Up To WWE’s Main Roster

 When it comes to NXT superstars being called up to the WWE main roster, they usually take place during the draft, superstar shake-up, or randomly as a surprise.
 Of course, there are some that are built up like SAnitY was for SmackDown Live, but their arrival hasn’t worked out too well.
 On Sunday night, WWE decided to reveal that another NXT talent would be called up soon and they made the announcement during the Survivor Series.

-Now, a lot of fans may not have noticed the announcement as it actually took place during the Kickoff Show of Survivor Series.
-That is usually when there is a match or two along with plenty of recaps and commentary from the legends and other announcers.
+Now, a lot of fans may not have noticed the announcement, as it actually took place during the Kickoff Show of Survivor Series.
+The kickoff show usually features a match or two along with plenty of recaps and commentary from the legends and other announcers.

 As reported by Cageside Seats, though, WWE had a vignette run during the Kickoff Show that didn’t reveal or say a whole lot, but it got the job done.